In this section you will find stories of working lives of people who share the same employer or have a shared experience.

 Under our Heritage Lottery Funded project – Recording the stories of former Colman employees we collected many interesting stories about this internationally known Norwich business – now owned by Unilever – the earliest being the tale of a young teenager who worked there in 1935.
 The stories have been posted in the Colman’s section and the book entitled Colman’s of Norwich: Stories of Former Employees 1935-1995 is available in local bookshops or directly from us.

 Contact us to purchase a copy (£5.60 including p&p)

 Transcriptions and collation by WISEArchive volunteers

 Digitally hosted by the Modern Records Centre at University of Warwick

-This is an important collection in the field of Social Work and will be of interest to those concerned with the development of social work and the caring professions.
-Each interview is available in both audio and transcript form and has an introduction, notes and bibliography.
+This collection will be of interest to those concerned with the development of social work and the caring professions.
+The interviews are available in both audio and transcript form together with introductions, notes and a bibliography.

 Harry Marsh (b.
 1939) moved into the voluntary sector in 1968 and ran a collective fundraising company for 100 charities for three years.
 From 1971 to 1988 he held a senior development post at the national office of Family Service Units (FSU).
 FSU employed social workers, group workers, community workers, therapists and teachers who worked with deprived families and communities.
 From 1988 to 2000 he was Chief Executive of the national charity Contact a Family and promoted mutual support between families caring for disabled children.
 Since 2000 he has been a freelance adviser to a number of charities and charitable trusts.